lintaba/spectral/docs/guides/4-custom-rulesets.md

 Or you can create a custom ruleset to make sure your Jekyll or Gatsby custom data is vaid.
 Whatever you want to do, to start with you'll need to create some rules.

+Spectral supports JS rulesets which are a bit more powerful than JSON/YAML rulesets.
+There's a guide available at the bottom where you can learn more about them, and explore potential use cases.

 ## Adding Rules

 Add your own rules under the `rules` property in your `.spectral.yml`, or another ruleset file.